Skip to main content

 The Bottom Line

 The best deals go to people who ask for them.
 Nothing ventured, nothing gained.
 And the more you negotiate, the better you will become at it.
 If you feel like you’re not skilled at haggling, you’re not alone.
 But remember that you won’t get anything if you don’t ask.
-The worse thing they can say is “No.” And then you’re still no worse off than before you picked up the phone.
+The worst thing they can say is “No.” And then you’re still no worse off than before you picked up the phone.

 Talking to a representative on the phone (or even chatting online) is one of the best opportunities to start practicing and improving your negotiation skills.
-Plus it could potentially save you tens of thousands of dollars over the long-term.
+Plus, it could potentially save you tens of thousands of dollars over the long term.
 Isn’t that savings worth the effort?
 So go ahead and negotiate your credit card interest rate, your TV and internet packages, your cell phone plan, your new car price, or the price of that new fridge.
 There’s no shame in asking!

 Devon Taylor